Feuerlabs/exometer/doc/exometer_probe.md

-Create the necessary probe implementation state for the new metric and return it for furure access through `probe_update/2`, `probe_sample/1` and `get_value/2` calls.
+The implementation shall initiate the probe, create the necessary state, and return it for furure access through `probe_update/2`, `probe_sample/1` and `get_value/2` calls.